 To reach the top, it will take you around 2 hours’ hike to reach the monastery from the road at Ramthangkha, situated about 12 kilometers from Paro town.

-At Taktshang the Guru revealed the Mandala of Pelchen Dorje Phurpa, and delivered sublime teachings to his disciples.
+At Paro Taktsang, the Guru revealed the Mandala of Pelchen Dorje Phurpa and delivered sublime teachings to his disciples.
 He spent four months in the cave, taming and subjugating the malicious spirits, and concealed profound treasures for the benefit of sentient beings.

-Then name “Taktshang” –exactly translating to the Tiger’s Lair was derived when local folks came across a tigress residing in one of the caves.
-Legend has it the tigress actually was Yeshi Tshogyal, a consort of Guru Rinpoche, who had transformed herself into the fearsome animal to vanquish spirits.
+Then name “Taktshang” – accurately translating to the Tiger’s Lair was derived when local folks came across a tigress residing in one of the caves.
+Legend has it the tigress was Yeshi Tshogyal, a consort of Guru Rinpoche, who had transformed herself into the fearsome animal to vanquish spirits.

-The first temple in the cluster was built by Sonam Gyaltshen – a Nyingma Buddhist master, assumed to be in 1508 at Taktsang Pelphug.
-In 1645 the whole site was offered to Zhabdrung Ngawang Namgyel, the founder of the nation state of Bhutan.
+Sonam Gyaltshen built the first temple in the cluster – a Nyingma Buddhist master assumed to be in 1508 at Taktsang Pelphug.
+In 1645 the whole site was offered to Zhabdrung Ngawang Namgyel, the founder of the nation-state of Bhutan.

 During the Tibetan war in 1644, a ritual was performed to invoke Padmasambhava and the protective deities.
-Ihe Zhabdrung instructed Gyalsey Tenzin Rabgye, who subsequently became the fourth temporal ruler of Bhutan, to build the temple of the Eight Manifestations of the Guru there.
-The work began on the 10th month of the Water Monkey Year (1692) and the two-storied temple was completed in 1694.
+The Zhabdrung instructed Gyalsey Tenzin Rabgye, who subsequently became the fourth temporal ruler of Bhutan, to build the temple of the Eight Manifestations of the Guru there.
+The work began on the 10th month of the Water-Monkey Year (1692), and the two-storied temple was completed in 1694.

 Between 1961 and 1965, the monastery was renovated by the 34th Je Khenpo, Shedrup Yoezer.
 Additions were made in 1861-65 and 1982-83, and then in 1992.
 On April 19, 1998, Taktshang was damaged in a tragic blaze.
 It was restored to its original glory by His Majesty Jigme Singye Wangchuck, the Fourth King of Bhutan.